 Watch the unveiling of Rumors of War at VMFA in this video!

-Kehinde Wiley is an American painter (born 1977, Los Angeles) who splits his time between studios in China, New York, and Senegal.
+Kehinde Wiley is an American painter (born 1977, Los Angeles) who splits his time between studios in New York, China, and Senegal.
 As a child, Wiley’s mother enrolled him in weekend art classes where he learned to paint and draw.
-He often recalls the frequent field trips to local museums as a kid, and the lasting impact those visits had on him.
+He often recalls his frequent field trips to local museums as a child, and the lasting impact those visits had on him.
 His artistic interests and talents continued to grow throughout his youth, and in 1999, he received his BFA from San Francisco Art Institute, followed by his MFA from Yale University in 2001.
-After Yale, Wiley became artist-in-residence at the Studio Museum in Harlem where he began to rethink portraiture and develop his method of “street casting.”
-Wiley’s career has focused on addressing and remedying the absence of black and brown men and women in our dominant visual, historical, and cultural narratives.
-Wiley’s subjects have ranged from street-cast individuals the artist encountered while traveling around the world to many of the most important and well-renowned African American figures, including President Barack Obama, The Notorious B.I.G., Nick Cave, LL Cool J, and Carrie Mae Weems.
+After leaving Yale, Wiley became artist-in-residence at the Studio Museum in Harlem where he began to rethink portraiture and develop his innovative method of “street casting.”
+Wiley’s career has focused on addressing and remedying the absence of Black and brown men and women in our dominant visual, historical, and cultural narratives.
+Wiley’s subjects have ranged from street-cast individuals the artist encountered while traveling around the world to many of the most important and well-known African American figures, including President Barack Obama, The Notorious B.I.G., Nick Cave, LL Cool J, and Carrie Mae Weems.

 Learn more about Wiley’s street casting process in this video!

-Wiley’s monumental bronze sculpture, Rumors of War, is the artist’s direct response to the Confederate sculptures that populate the United States, particularly in the South.
-He developed the idea for this sculpture during his visit to Richmond in 2016, coinciding with A New Republic, an exhibition of his work at VMFA.
-While visiting Richmond, he passed down Monument Ave and was struck by the monuments and considered:
+Rumors of War, Wiley’s monumental bronze sculpture, is the artist’s direct response to the Confederate sculptures that populate the United States, particularly in the South.
+He developed the idea for this sculpture during a 2016 visit to Richmond in conjunction with A New Republic, an exhibition of his work at VMFA.
+While visiting, he traveled down Monument Ave and was stunned by the monuments.

-“What does it feel like if you are black and walking beneath this?
+He asked, “What does it feel like if you are Black and walking beneath this?
 We come from a beautiful, fractured situation.
 Let’s take these fractured pieces and put them back together.”

-The 2020-2021 Museum Leaders in Training cohort produced a video on Rumors of War.
+The 2020-2021 Museum Leaders in Training cohort produced the video about Rumors of War offered below.
 Working with VMFA staff, M.LiT students explored the contextualization of Wiley’s Rumors of War in Richmond and considered the themes of representation, race, gender, and power.
 Students interviewed VMFA staff and the staff of partner institutions, local community members, and organizers to capture and include a variety of perspectives on the subject.
-The following interviewed participants are featured: Free Bangura, Princess Blanding, Valerie Cassel Oliver, Alex Criqui, Hamilton Glass, Dustin Klein, Sandra Sellars, Luis Vasquez La Roche, Sandy Williams IV.
+The individuals interviewed by the students include Free Bangura, Princess Blanding, Valerie Cassel Oliver, Alex Criqui, Hamilton Glass, Dustin Klein, Sandra Sellars, Luis Vasquez La Roche, and Sandy Williams IV.

 Learn more about Museum Leaders in Training!

-The aftermath of the Civil War, known as the era of Reconstruction (1863-1877), was a period of large-scale social revolution mixed with continued internal strife among the recently reunified states.
-As many within the former Confederacy retained strong support for state sovereignty and opposed federal interference in state affairs, Reconstruction was not only a tenuous time for amending differences in political beliefs, but also American ideologies.
-Having delivered the Emancipation Proclamation of 1863, a speech that declared the freedom of enslaved people, President Abraham Lincoln continued to advocate a progressive platform that promoted the equality of African Americans for post-Civil War America (as seen with the ratification of the 13th amendment in 1865).
-Possessing such a standpoint, however, led to his assassination in April 1865.
-His successor, former Vice President, Andrew Johnson was by comparison a firm believer in state’s rights.
-During his presidential term, Johnson sought to institute policies that were lenient on southern states and reversed many of Lincoln’s programs for Reconstruction, resulting in the implementation of subversive policies like the black codes of 1865-1866 (also known as Black Laws).
+The immediate aftermath of the Civil War, known as Reconstruction (1863-1877), was a period of large-scale social upheavals and internal strife within the recently defeated Southern states.
+Many former Confederates continued to strongly support state sovereignty, while opposing federal interference in state affairs.
+This opposition prevented progress toward reconciling differences in political beliefs—and prevented the establishment of equality for all.
+The Emancipation Proclamation, a speech given by President Abraham Lincoln in 1863, established the freedom of enslaved people in Confederate states.
+As the war continued, Lincoln consistently advocated a progressive platform that promoted the equality of African Americans in the United States, including the passage of the 13th amendment in January 1865.
+Tragically, he was assassinated in April 1865, eight months before the amendment was ratified in December of the same year.
+His successor, former Vice President Andrew Johnson, was by comparison a firm believer in state’s rights.
+During his presidential term, Johnson supported policies that restored white politicians to leadership positions in Southern states and reversed many of Lincoln’s programs for Reconstruction.
+These policies led to the implementation of deplorable policies, including the Black Codes of 1865-1866 (also known as Black Laws).

-During the end of the 19th century and the early 20th century, Southerners sought ways to both cope with the loss of the Civil War and commemorate the ideals that they fought for.
-The term “Lost Cause” (coined from a book of the same name The Lost Cause: A New Southern History of the War of the Confederates by Edward Pollard) emerged as a reference to both the South’s military defeat as well as the defeat of a pre-war Southern way of life.
-The Lost Cause was also an ideology that was underscored by a common set of beliefs, including the overwhelming belief in white supremacy.
-Paramount to this were the following ideas: the war was fought not over the institution of slavery, but rather states’ rights; the war was justified in the eyes of God, in part becuase slavery was a benevolent institution that Christianized African “savages.”
+From the end of the 19th century through the early 20th century, Southerners sought ways to cope with their defeat in the Civil War, while commemorating the values and beliefs of the old South.
+The term “Lost Cause,” which was taken from the book The Lost Cause: A New Southern History of the War of the Confederates by Edward Pollard, became a term that encompassed the South’s military defeat and the loss of a pre-war Southern way of life.
+The Lost Cause ideology was characterized by a common set of beliefs, including a fundamental belief in white supremacy; the assertion that the war was fought not over the institution of slavery, but over states’ rights; that enslaved people were actually devoted to their masters; and that the war was justified in the eyes of God, in part because slavery was a benevolent institution that brought Christianity to people of African descent.

-Alongside these socio-political and ideological developments, the United States sought to visually express national unity between the 1870s and 1920s through the erection of monuments honoring historical figures.
-As Erika Doss explains in her essay, “Memorial Mania: Public Feeling in America,” the anxiety to reify a “national ideology of militarism and masculinity” caused a period she coins as “statue mania.”
-By producing thousands of monuments dedicated to figures from Christopher Columbus to Robert E. Lee during this era, the United States was able to instill in the public a collective, white supremacist, monolithic national history.
-Though the commemoration of revered white men and moments of the past assisted in establishing a linear, unified American narrative, the monuments however “say more about the people, times, and places of their creation than they do about the people, times, and places they honor.”
-As a result, the monuments erected during the post-Civil War era were ultimately physical embodiments of white-centered nineteenth century public sentiment.
+From the 1870s to the 1920s, various groups in the United States worked to heal the wounds of war and rebuild national unity in tangible form through the erection of monuments honoring historical figures.
+As Erika Doss explains in her essay, “Memorial Mania: Public Feeling in America,” the desire to assert a “national ideology of militarism and masculinity” led to a period she describes as “statue mania.”
+By producing thousands of monuments dedicated to figures from Christopher Columbus to Robert E. Lee during this era, the United States was able to instill in the public consciousness a collective, white-dominated, and monolithic national history.

 Read more about the history of Monument Avenue through On Monument Avenue with online exhibits about the origins and development of Monument Avenue featuring objects from the American Civil War Museum, the Library of Virginia, The Valentine, and the Virginia Museum of History and Culture.

-Starting in the Summer of 2020, the Confederate statues became the focus of protest and graffiti due to public outcries over the death of an unarmed black man, George Floyd, by police officers in Minneapolis, Minnesota.
-Virginia governor, Ralph Northam, and Richmond mayor, Levar Stoney, helped to create the legislation to have these symbols of oppression removed from Richmond’s most famous street, including the J.E.B.
-Stuart monument, the inspiration for Rumors of War.
+In the summer of 2020, Confederate memorial statues became the focus of protest and graffiti as part of the nationwide public outcry over the death of an unarmed Black man named George Floyd, who was killed by police officers in Minneapolis, Minnesota.
+Virginia Governor Ralph Northam and Richmond Mayor Levar Stoney encouraged the passing of the legislation required to have these symbols of oppression removed from Richmond’s most famous street, including the J.E.B.
+Stuart monument, the work that prompted Wiley to create Rumors of War.